-Here at Notebook Paleo, I seek to share health habits- diet and lifestyle- that take us closer to how our ancestors lived based on our genetics.
+Here at Notebook Primal, I seek to share health habits- diet and lifestyle- that take us closer to how our ancestors lived based on our genetics.
 Though these items may seem obvious, reminders are always helpful for what you can do in the here and now.

 And what’s not to love about a bulleted list?
 Read on for tips on how you can feel better today: